 ✔ Morgan Ranch Beef won awards for sustainability, taste and tenderness in the US and Germany.

 ✔ Rich in monounsaturated fatty acids Omega 3s and 6s - yes, the good fats.

 The Morgans control all stages of production themselves: rearing, calving, selection and classification, feeding, transport, supervision of harvesting and meat production, packaging, shipping and export to Japan.
 This way the Morgans make sure that their meat is always of the highest quality.
 Before export, the beef matures for 30 days and is then flash frozen to protect the aroma.

 At A Glance

 Completely defrost steak in the fridge.
-For best results: shortly before cooking open the pack and place on the countertop until steak has reached room temperature.
+For best results: shortly before cooking open the pack and place it on the countertop until the steak has reached room temperature.

 Although soft like butter and lean the tenderloin usually has slightly less flavor than the rib or strip loin cut of beef and therefore the filet is usually wrapped in bacon for additional taste.
 For the Morgan Ranch filet steak, we recommend using good quality salt and pepper.
 For an additional taste, you can add a whole garlic knob sliced in half and add some fresh thyme while cooking.